Aleatoric uncertainty for Errors-in-Variables models in deep regression: Introduction

-where $f_\theta$ is a neural network with parameters $\theta$ and where $\eps_y\sim \Ncal(0, \sigma_y^2)$ is some normally distributed noise\footnote{The index $y$ should not be misunderstood as $\eps_y$ or $\sigma_y$ being $y$ dependent, but is supposed to indicate that the noise corresponds to the output.
+where $\eps_y\sim \Ncal(0, \sigma_y^2)$ is some normally distributed noise\footnote{The index $y$ should not be misunderstood as $\eps_y$ or $\sigma_y$ being $y$ dependent, but is supposed to indicate that the noise corresponds to the output.
 The same is true for $\eps_x$ and $\sigma_x$, which we introduce in \eqref{eq:new_model} below.} that disturbs the true label (i.e., value of the regression function) $f_\theta(x)$ corresponding to $x$.
-Learning the neural network means to infer a value for $\theta$ from pairs $(x,y)$ contained in a training set $\mathcal{D}$.
-The trained neural network can then be used to make predictions.
-In real-world applications, especially in those where reliability and safety are crucial \cite{mcallister2017concrete,litjens2017survey,sunderhauf2018limits}, it is valuable, if not indispensible, to know the uncertainty behind a prediction.

-Uncertainty in machine learning is usually categorized by two different terms. \emph{Epistemic} uncertainty arises from the uncertainty about the trained model, that is about $\theta$ in the notation of \eqref{eq:classical_model}.
+In deep regression $f_\theta$ is a neural network with parameters $\theta$.
+Training this neural network means to infer a value for $\theta$ from pairs $(x,y)$ contained in a training set $\mathcal{D}$.
+Uncertainties for predictions of a trained neural network are usually categorized using two different terms. \emph{Epistemic} uncertainty arises from the uncertainty about the trained model, that is about $\theta$ in the notation of \eqref{eq:classical_model}.
 In a Bayesian approach, as in this work, this uncertainty is described by the posterior $\pi(\theta|\mathcal{D})$, which is the distribution of $\theta$ conditional on the data $\mathcal{D}$ \cite{blundell2015weight,gal2016dropout,kingma2015variational}.
-This type of uncertainty vanishes as the number of observations tends to infinity, as follows for instance from the Bernstein-von Mises theorem. \emph{Aleatoric} uncertainty, on the other hand, describes an uncertainty that is inherent to the data and cannot be diminished even with an infinite training set.
-In the context of regression this would correspond to a noise such as $\eps_y$ in \eqref{eq:classical_model} and might be measured, for instance, by $\sigma_y$.
+This type of uncertainty vanishes as the number of observations tends to infinity, as follows for instance from the Bernstein-von Mises theorem. \emph{Aleatoric} uncertainty, on the other hand, describes an uncertainty that is inherent to the data and cannot be reduced even with an infinite training set.
+In the context of regression this corresponds to a noise such as $\eps_y$ in \eqref{eq:classical_model} and might be measured, for instance, using $\sigma_y$.
+In deep learning, the aleatoric uncertainty expressed by $\sigma_y$ is often considered as important and is regarded as measuring inherent, irreducible label ambiguity \cite{depeweg2018decomposition, gustafsson2020evaluating, hullermeier2021aleatoric, kendall2017uncertainties}.
+However, such a point of view no longer applies in those regression problems where the goal is to predict the regression function $f_\theta(x^*)$ at some (observed) $x^*$.
+In this case only the epistemic uncertainty about the network's parameter $\theta$ remains which, in principle, could become arbitrarily small as the training set grows.
+However, in most cases $x^*=\zeta^*+\eps_x$ contains some noise $\eps_x$ as well, and one is actually interested in the value of $f_\theta(\zeta^\ast)$.
+The uncertainty caused by the fact that $x^*$, and not $\zeta^*$, is observed then constitutes an aleatoric part of the uncertainty for the prediction of $f_\theta(\zeta^*)$ that is not covered by $\sigma_y$ nor by the uncertainty of $\theta$.